-These fiendish clowns have reportedly tried to lure women and children into the woods
+These fiendish clowns reportedly tried to lure women and children into the woods

 , chased people with knives and machetes, and yelled at people from cars.
-They've been spotted hanging out in cemeteries and they have been caught in the headlights of cars as they appear alongside desolate country roads in the dead of night.
+They were spotted hanging out in cemeteries and were caught in the headlights of cars as they appeared alongside desolate country roads in the dead of night.

 , a cryptozoologist who studies the folklore behind mythical beasts such as Bigfoot and the Loch Ness Monster, came up with something called "The Phantom Clown Theory,"